 — I just realized today how much more meaningful this quote is when you remember Dumbledore’s backstory.
 For years, Albus remained at Gellert Grindelwald’s side even as Grindelwald became more and more corrupt, simply because he was his friend.
 He turned a blind eye to the immorality of Gellert’s plans.
 He couldn’t bring himself to stand up to Grindelwald because he didn’t want to jeopardize their friendship.
 Even as an adult, he didn’t confront Grindelwald until it was nearly too late.
 Those ten points weren’t awarded to Neville just so Gryffindor would win the house cup.
 They were awarded because Dumbledore recognized that Neville, at the age of 11, was far braver than the young Albus had ever been. (via cobbledstories)

-jasonferulo asked: I'm re-reading Deathly Hallows and reading your posts in between chapters and I miss seeing these on my dash everyday.
+jasonferulo said: I'm re-reading Deathly Hallows and reading your posts in between chapters and I miss seeing these on my dash everyday.
 You brought up so many points that I never would have thought of otherwise.
 Don't ever delete this blog! :) Hope all is well!

 Aww, thank you!
 It makes me so happy that folks are still getting some mileage out of this blog and my posts. :D I have absolutely no plans of ever deleting, so no worries there.
 Thanks so much for the message!

-Anonymous asked: What is some of the foreshadowing for the Deathly Hallows?
+Anonymous said: What is some of the foreshadowing for the Deathly Hallows?
 Jo does a lot of foreshadowing and I'm curious to see what hints and clues she left about the three hallows in previous books.